carwyn987/Fitness_Masters_Project/README.md

 Testing robustness via a shell script and .py file to use GrabCut on a static image, but varying the bounding box initialization.
 They all capture the leg quite well, but the borders shift and move around significantly enough to where it is not good enough for this project.
 The next step is to see if I can improve the edge precision with R-CNN.

+### 01/27/23 - 01/29/23

+Setting up environemnt, pulling in submodule, and testing R-CNN on our unique dataset.

 ## Next Steps:

 1. Create a sample dataset of appendeges and muscle groups.
 Should be at least 50 images.